Santa-Paws/disjsx/README.md

   - `skuId?: string`: Identifier for a purchasable SKU for `ButtonStyle.Premium` buttons.
   - `emoji?: EmojiObject`: Partial emoji object (`{ id?: string, name?: string, animated?: boolean }`) to display on the button.
   - `disabled?: boolean`: Whether the button is disabled (defaults to `false`).
   - `id?: number`: Optional identifier for the component.

 ---

+### `<TextInput>` (Interactive Component - Modals Only)

+Represents a text input field for collecting user input in modals.
+Text inputs come in two styles: short (single-line) and paragraph (multi-line).

+- **Props (`TextInputProps`):**
+  - `customId: string`: Developer-defined identifier for the input (max 100 characters).
+This is sent back when the modal is submitted.
+Must be unique within the modal.
+  - `style: TextInputStyle`: The style of the text input:
+    - `TextInputStyle.Short`: Single-line input field
+    - `TextInputStyle.Paragraph`: Multi-line input field (textarea)
+  - `label: string`: Label text displayed above the input field (max 45 characters).
+  - `placeholder?: string`: Placeholder text displayed when the input is empty (max 100 characters).
+  - `value?: string`: Pre-filled value for the input (max 4000 characters).
+  - `required?: boolean`: Whether the input must be filled before submitting the modal (defaults to `true`).
+  - `minLength?: number`: Minimum input length (0-4000).
+  - `maxLength?: number`: Maximum input length (1-4000).
+  - `id?: number`: Optional identifier for the component.

+---